 Their tax calculation would look like this.

 If you’re not sure which filing status to use and you’re eligible for either married filing jointly or married filing separately, calculate your tax liability for both to see which makes sense for your tax situation.
-The Tax Policy Center has a Marriage Bonus and Penalty Tax Calculator to help you compare the taxes you would pay filing a joint return versus filing separate returns.
 Credit Karma Tax®, which is always free to e-file, can help you decide which tax status is best for you.